digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/concepts/lifecycling.rst

    :alt: The issuer issues the ACME instrument.
 The investor owns a holding of 1000 ACME shares
          (version 1).
 The holding references the instrument.

 We will now explain each step in the process in detail.
+The goal of this process is that every holder of a v1 "cum-dividend" instrument will afterwards have $10 (for each share held) and a v2 "ex-dividend" instrument.

 Creating the event
 ==================